ith8/notebook/Algorithms-A-Functional-Programming-Approach/ch4/chapter-notes.md

 2. The minimum depth is d = ceiling (log2 (n+1)).
 3. if n = 2^k -1.
 A perfectly balanced tree has exactly 2^(k-1) leaves and 2^(k-1) - 1 interior nodes.

 Just as with lists, composing tree operators can be optimize with deforestation; Burstall-Darlington transformation can be used to avoid multiple traversals and (++) operators; duplicating memory can be avoid by labeling with (@) operator.

+In case where the result of a tree traversal is needed for the second traversal, Bird [11] shows a technique to achieve the computation with a single traversal.